 5. Project Closure

-Project closure phase represents the final phase of the project management life cycle, which is also known as “follow-up” phase.
+The project closure phase represents the final phase of the Project Management life cycle, which is also known as the “follow-up” phase.
 Around this time, the final product is ready for delivery.
 Here the main focus of the project manager and the team should be on product release and product delivery.
 In this stage, all the activities related to the project are wrapped up.
 The closure phase is not necessarily after a successful completion phase alone.
 Sometimes a project may have to be closed due to project failure.

 Upon project completion and timely delivery to clients, it is the role of the project manager to highlight strengths, list the takeaways of the project, identify the ambiguities and suggest how they could be rectified for future projects.
 Taking time to recognize the strengths and weaknesses will help to handle projects with more dedication; this, in turn, builds the project manager’s credibility.

 Once the product is handed to the customers, the documentation is finalized, the project team is disbanded, and the project is closed.

 Characteristics of a Project Life Cycle

 The generic life cycle structure commonly exhibits the following characteristics: